 In addition, in some foreign countries, the proposed pricing for a drug must be approved before it may be lawfully marketed.
 The requirements governing drug pricing vary widely from country to country.
 For example, the European Union provides options for its Member States to restrict the range of medicinal products for which their national health insurance systems provide reimbursement and to control the prices of medicinal products for human use.
-To obtain reimbursement or pricing approval, some of these countries may require the completion of clinical trials that compare the cost effectiveness of a particular product, or it may instead adopt a system of direct or indirect controls on the profitability of the company placing the medicinal product on the market.
+To obtain reimbursement or pricing approval, some of these countries may require the completion of clinical trials that compare the cost effectiveness of a particular product candidate to currently available therapies.
+A Member State may approve a specific price for the medicinal product, or it may instead adopt a system of direct or indirect controls on the profitability of the company placing the medicinal product on the market.
 There can be no assurance that any country that has price controls or reimbursement limitations for pharmaceutical products will allow favorable reimbursement and pricing arrangements for any of our product candidates.
 Historically, products launched in the European Union do not follow price structures of the U.S. and generally prices tend to be significantly lower.
-In some cases, the reimbursement price of one Member State may have impact on the pricing level in other Member States, which may result in.an incentive not to market products in some markets to prevent price reductions or erosions in other markets.
+In some cases, the reimbursement price of one Member State may have impact on the pricing level in other Member States, which may result in an incentive not to market products in some markets to prevent price reductions or erosions in other markets.